javierbrea/eslint-plugin-boundaries/packages/elements/README.md

   },
   {
     from: { category: "react" }, // Dependency source selector/s
-    to: { type: "service", nodeKind: "Import*" }, // Dependency target selector/s
+    to: { type: "service" }, // Dependency target selector/s
+    dependency: { nodeKind: "Import*" }, // Dependency metadata selector/s
   }
 );
 ```

 > [!TIP]
-> You can also provide an array of selectors both to the `from` and `to` properties of the dependency selector.
-In this case, the method will return `true` if the dependency matches any combination of the provided selectors (OR logic).
+> You can also provide an array of selectors to `from`, `to` and `dependency`.
+The matcher will return `true` when all provided selector groups match.

 ### Flagging Dependencies as External